zzjjyyy/PredTransDuckDB/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; src/optimizer/predicate_transfer/predicate_transfer_optimizer.cpp: Insert LogicalBF operators into the logical plan

 ## Join Order Robustness
-We use random join order generators in join_order_optimizer.cpp: SolveJoinOrderRandom(), SolveJoinOrderLeftDeepRandom().
+We use random join order generators in join_order_optimizer.cpp:
+&nbsp;&nbsp;&nbsp;&nbsp; SolveJoinOrderRandom()
+&nbsp;&nbsp;&nbsp;&nbsp; SolveJoinOrderLeftDeepRandom().
 Note that when you want to generate the random join order, comment the line 71 in join_order_optimizer.cpp.

 # Benchmark
 We test TPC-H, JOB, and TPC-DS.
 The queries we use can be found in TPCH.sql, JOB_temp.sql, and ./TPCDS.